Bachelor of Arts (BA) in Economics: Career Path

 • Analyzing economic data: Using statistical methods and economic theories to analyze data and make predictions about market trends and the impact of government policies on the economy.

-• Researching economic issues: Conducting research on economic issues such as inflation, unemployment, and trade policy, and writing reports and papers on their findings.
+• Researching economic issues: Researching economic topics such as inflation, unemployment, and trade policy and writing reports and papers on their findings.

-• Providing advice: Advising businesses, governments, and organizations on economic issues and making recommendations for policy changes.
+• Advising businesses, governments, and organizations on economic issues and making recommendations for policy changes.

-• Communicating with stakeholders: Communicating with stakeholders such as clients, colleagues, and policy-makers to explain economic concepts and analysis.
+• Communicating with stakeholders: Explaining economic concepts and analysis to stakeholders such as clients, colleagues, and policy-makers.

 • Building models: Building economic models to forecast market trends, predict the impact of policy changes, or evaluate investment opportunities.

-• Collaborating with other professionals: Collaborating with professionals from other fields such as finance, law, or engineering to solve complex problems.
+• Collaborating with other professionals: Solving complex problems by collaborating with professionals from other fields, such as finance, law, or engineering.

-• Staying current: Keeping up to date with the latest economic research and developments in the field.
+• Staying current: Keeping current with the latest economic research and developments in the field.

-• Teaching/ training: Teaching economics to students in high school or college level or providing training to professionals in specific fields.
+• Teaching/ training: Teaching economics to high school or college students or providing training to professionals in specific fields.

 • Interpreting data: Interpreting data and identifying patterns and trends in the economy.